Nextomics/nextsv/README.md

 ```
 If you have sniffles installed on your system, you can skip this step and specify the path to sniffles in the config file.

 For user's convenience, we provided compiled binary files of NGMLR and BLASR.
 The binary file of NGMLR was released by its author (https://github.com/philres/ngmlr).
 The binary file of BLASR was compiled by us.
 The copyright of NGMLR and BLASR can be found in the Copyright section of this file.
+We tested the two binary files on CentOS 6.5 and Ubuntu 14.

 ## Usage